Red wall (British politics): Yellow halo

 In 2020, a yellow halo of Liberal Democrat targets was identified, including south-west London and eastern Surrey, Oxfordshire, Hampshire and Cambridgeshire, corresponding in part to the Home Counties.
 This included held the held seats of Ed Davey in Kingston and Surbiton and Layla Moran in Oxford West and Abingdon, as well as targets such as Esher and Walton, Guildford, Wantage, Winchester and Woking, all of which were held or gained by the Liberal Democrats in 2024.
 Alongside several other by-election wins, the Liberal Democrats won the 2021 Chesham and Amersham by-election, which constituted part of the halo.
-In the 2024 general election, the Liberal Democrats gained a large number of seats in the South West and South East, including almost all Oxfordshire seats.
+In the 2024 general election, the Liberal Democrats gained a large number of seats in the South West and South East, including all but two seats in Oxfordshire.

 Red belt

 Within the context of the 2020 Emilia-Romagna regional election, as the Italian region of Emilia-Romagna was put under comparable pressure by Matteo Salvini and the League for the first time in the history of the Italian Republic, journalist Nicholas Burgess Farrell described Italy's historical red belt as its red wall equivalent.
 Citing the examples of Salvini and then Prime Minister Boris Johnson, he argued that right-wing populists in Britain and Italy were making inroads within their respective country's most left-leaning regions.